Alfonso Portillo: Presidential aspirations

-In July 1998 the FRG voted for him to be their presidential candidate the following year, having decided not to nominate Ríos Montt.
-Portillo launched a campaign in favor of bringing morality into political life, to implacably fight corruption, to defend the indigenous population and the poor campesinos against the small, urban, white elite.
-He also promised security in the face of the growing problem with delinquency during Arzú's tenure in the office.
-In contrast to 1995, the issue of the homicides in Mexico was brought up, and became a central electoral issue.
-Portillo immediately admitted that he had shot the two students, but claimed it was an act of self-defense.
-He said that he had fled from the Mexican authorities, rather than face trial, both because of his political affiliations, and because he was a foreigner in Mexico.
+In July 1998, the FRG voted for him to be their presidential candidate the following year, having decided not to nominate Ríos Montt.
+Portillo launched a campaign in favor of bringing morality into political life, to implacably fight corruption, and to defend the indigenous population and the poor campesinos against the small, urban, white elite.
+He also promised security in the face of the growing problem of delinquency during Arzú's tenure in the office.
+In contrast to 1995, the issue of the homicides in Mexico was brought up and became a central electoral issue.
+Portillo immediately admitted that he had shot the two students but claimed it was an act of self-defense.
+He said that he had fled from the Mexican authorities rather than face trial, both because of his political affiliations and because he was a foreigner in Mexico.
 These revelations enhanced Portillo's as a "tough, no-nonsense" politician.
-On 7 November he won the first round with 47.8% of the vote, and in the second round on 26 December he decisively beat Óscar Berger with 68.3% of the vote.
+On 7 November, he won the first round with 47.8% of the vote, and in the second round on 26 December, he decisively beat Óscar Berger with 68.3% of the vote.